ABOUT CROOKED CREEK

 Navigating through the dense growth, structure, and log jams up and down the river can be tricky too, so floating with someone who is intimately familiar with Crooked is a good idea.
 Smallmouths are very susceptible to fishing pressure, and it doesn’t take much to send the bass into specific, hard-to-reach areas.

-If you are interested in learning how to catch these amazing fish on Crooked Creek, contact the shop and we can get you pointed in the right direction.
+If you are interested in learning how to catch these wild, native fish on Crooked Creek, contact the shop and we can get you set up with one of our experienced guides.

 A float down one of the country’s best smallmouth streams, catching hard fighting bass on a fly rod is the experience of a lifetime!